alpinelab/docker-ruby-dev/README.md

 apt-get update && apt-get install <your_package>
 ```

-> ⚠️ This will probably **not be persisted** (because it will likely be installed in this container instance a UnionFS layer that will be discarded when you exit it).
+> ⚠️ This will probably **not be persisted** (because it will likely be installed in this container instance UnionFS layer that will be discarded when you exit it).

 To **permanently** install packages inside a container, you'll need to create a new Docker image based on this very one (or any of its tags).
 For example, to add packages needed to compile [Thoughtbot](https://thoughtbot.com)'s [`capybara-webkit`](https://github.com/thoughtbot/capybara-webkit) gem native extensions, create the following `Dockerfile` in your project root folder (it will build an image based on this one but with some extra packages installed by `apt-get` on top of it):